jariperttunen/eughgsummary/USAGE.md

 ## Python virtual environment

 The `requirements.txt`  contains information for pip to install python packages required by eughgsummary.
-First, create python virtual environment and then install the packages:
+First, create python virtual environmen, activate it and install the packages:
 + pip  install -r requirements.txt